JuliaScheel/Templates-iPlacenta/omics school cork.md

 - Visualize a network

 Prerequisites:
 This workshop is intended for PhD students with a background in medicine, engineering and life science research.
+In order to take part in the hands-on session we recommend one Laptop/PC between two participants with access to Wifi.

 <div id="top"></div>